nodejs/node/doc/api/n-api.md

 Returns `napi_ok` if the API succeeded.

-This API return the `new.target` of the construct call.
-If the current callback is not a constructor call, the result equals to `nulltpr`.
+This API returns the `new.target` of the construct call.
+If the current callback is not a constructor call, the result is `nulltpr`.

 ### *napi_new_instance*
 <!-- YAML